 Extra Early Bird Bonus – Complimentary Trekking Preparation Package - $370 value FREE

 Trekking takes preparation.
 Preparation takes time.
 We want you to have the best experience possible.
-So bookings received by the 1st October 2018 will also receive the following Complimentary Physiotherapy Assessment and Treatment Package from PhysiYoga (Unley or Strathalbyn) valued at $370.
+So bookings received by the 1st October 2018 will also receive the following Complimentary Physiotherapy Assessment and Treatment Package from PhysiYoga (Strathalbyn) valued at $370.

 The package includes: